-Person experiencing eye irritation.
+Person experiencing eye irritation

-Paints, varnishes and similar substances contain isocyanate, toluene, xylene, chromium, nickel and lead.
-These chemicals are considered to be carcinogenic (may cause cancer) and may damage the lungs if persons are exposed for prolonged periods.

-Skin contact with toxic chemicals may cause skin irritation or allergic contact dermatitis in severe cases.

-Repeated exposure to air pollutants may also affect the nervous system.
+- Paints, varnishes and similar substances contain isocyanate, toluene, xylene, chromium, nickel and lead.
+These chemicals are considered to be carcinogenic (may cause cancer) and may damage the lungs if persons are exposed for prolonged periods. - Skin contact may cause skin irritation or allergic contact dermatitis in severe cases. - Repeated exposure to air pollution may affect the nervous system.